Front exterior of a classic Inner Richmond home in San Francisco with traditional architectural details

 On Sundays, the Clement Street Farmers Market adds another layer to Inner Richmond living.
 The market at 244 Clement is known as San Francisco's longest street-closure market and includes dozens of farmers, food purveyors, and local businesses.

-Parks and Open Space Near Inner Richmond
+Parks & Open Space Near Inner Richmond

 This combination is rare even by San Francisco standards.
 You get a neighborhood with a true urban fabric and classic streetscape, but you are also close to some of the city's largest and most active outdoor spaces.